dougeby/IntuneDocs/InTuneDocs/EndUser/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 ---

 # What information can my company see when I enroll my device in Intune?

 When you enroll a device into management, you are giving your company's IT department permission to access certain pieces of information on your device to help protect the corporate data on the device.

 **What IT cannot see**

-- Call and Web history
+- Calling and web browsing history
 -	Location
+- Personal email
-- Email and text messages
+- Text messages
 - Contacts
--	Passwords
+-	Passwords to your personal accounts
-- Calendar
+- Calendar events
 - Pictures, including what's in the photos app or camera roll

 **What IT can see**

 -   Model
 -   Serial number
--   Operating system
+-   Operating system version
 -   App names
 -   Owner
 -   Device name
--   Manufacturer (where relevant)
+-   Manufacturer (for devices not made by Apple)